 Welcome to Hope Cohousing

-Hope Cohousing – a community interest company – is working with the Communities Housing Trust to establish a small cohousing project for older people in St Margaret’s Hope, Orkney as a lasting community benefit.
-There will be six new, eco-aware, affordable rental homes for people wanting to live independently and build a supportive community.
-It will have shared amenities, a garden….and hens.
+Hope Cohousing—a community interest company—is working to establish a small cohousing project for older people in St Margaret’s Hope, Orkney, as a lasting community benefit.
+Six new, eco-aware, affordable rental homes will be built for people wanting to live independently and build a supportive community.
+The project will have shared amenities, a garden….and chickens.

 Find out more about the project; become a Friend of Hope Cohousing.